jmpowley/gordian/README.md

 # Gordian
-A Python module to perform a bulge-disc decomposition of integral field unit spectroscopy observations of a galaxy.
+A Python module to perform a spectroscopic decomposition of galaxy morphology using integral field unit spectroscopy